alphaleonis/AlphaVSS-Samples/README.md

 # AlphaVSS-Samples

 This repository contains sample projects for the [AlphaVSS](https://github.com/alphaleonis/AlphaVSS) library.
+If you want to report an issue, please do so in the [AlphaVSS](https://github.com/alphaleonis/AlphaVSS) repository.

 ## AlphaShadow